-If you select Type "User", you will need to know the information listed below.
+If you select Type "User", you will need to know the information on the table on the next page.
 Enter the information and press <Enter>.
 This information should be included in the documentation from your hard disk vendor or the system manufacturer.

 If the controller of the HDD interface is ESDI, you must select "Type 1".